-IF VOTING BY MAIL, SIGN, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE.
+▼ IF VOTING BY MAIL, SIGN, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼

-A Proposals - The Board of Directors recommend a vote FOR all the nominees listed in Proposal 1 and FOR Proposals 2 and 3.
-1. Election of Directors: ╈ Against Abstair For Against Abstain For Against Abstain 01 - Dennis M. Love 02 - Clyde C. Tuggle 03 - E. Jenner Wood III Against Abstain Against Abstain For For 2.
-Ratify the selection of Ernst & Young LLP to serve as the 3.
-Proposal to approve, by a non-binding, advisory vote, the Company's independent registered public accounting firm for compensation of the Company's named executive officers. fiscal 2020.

-B Authorized Signatures - This section must be completed for your vote to count.
+A Proposals - The Board of Directors recommend a vote FOR all the nominees listed in Proposal 1 and F OR Proposals 2 and 3.
+Election of Directors: Class II Directors to be elected for a three-year term expiring in 2 024: + O1 - Thomas C. Chubb III Against Abstain O2 For Against Abstain - John R. Holder For Against Abstain ephen S. Lanier 04 - Clarence H. Smith Class III Director to be elected for a one-year term expiring in 200 2: For Against Abstain 05 - Milford W. McGuirt Ratify the selection of Ernst & Young LLP to serve as the Company's independent registered public accounting firm for fiscal 2021.
+For Against Abstain 3.
+Proposal to approve, by a non-compensation of the Company's B Authorized Signatures - This section must be con pleted for your vote to count.
 Please date and sign below.
 Please sign exactly as name(s) appears hereon.
-Joint owners should each sign.
-When signing as attorney, executor, administrator, corporate officer, trustee, guardian, or custodian, please give full title.
+Joint owners should e ach sign.
+When signing as attorney, executor, administrator, corporate rate officer, trustee, guardian, or custodian, please give full title.
+Date (mm/dd/yyyy) - Please print date below.
+Signature 1 - Please keep signature within the box.
+Signature 2 - Please keep signature within the box. / / C 1234567890 JNT 1 U P X 5 0 3 7 7 8 MR A SAMPLE (THIS AREA IS SET UP TO ACCOMMODATE MO CHARACTERS) MR A SAMPLE AND

+GBSKFD

-The 2020 Annual Meeting of Shareholders of Oxford Industries, Inc. will be held on Tuesday, June 16, 2020 at 2:00 P.M.
-Eastern time, virtually via the internet at www.meetingcenter.io/215153986.
+The 2021 Annual Meeting of Shareholders of Oxford Industries, Inc. will be held on Tuesday, June 15, 2021 at 2:00 P.M.
+Eastern time, virtually via the internet at www.meetingcenter.io/286704064.